Compliance assistants

 6. Human-review gates on the heavy generation

 Stage-chains (draft → enhancement → risk extraction → RoPA generation) pause at human-review gates.
 A reviewer's approval is the only thing that unblocks privileged downstream generation — whether the chain was kicked off from Teams, Slack, the web app, or Copilot.
+Acompli records that approval on the chain itself, so the audit trail shows who unblocked each step, and from which surface.

 Difference